crafkin/simple-tools-for-research/q-js/README.md

 To create an embedded data variable that will export with your data and contains the time when someone starts a task, use [this code](pageload.js).

-This will set a variable called `PageLoad` that gives a javascript time, in milliseconds since January 1, 1970, when they loaded the page for the first time.
+This sets a variable called `PageLoad` that gives a javascript time, in milliseconds since January 1, 1970, when they loaded the page for the first time.
 You will want to generate two of these (e.g., also when the subsequent page loads).
-The difference between the two timers will therefore corresponds to the number of milliseconds elapsed on the given page.
+The difference between the two timers will therefore correspond to the number of milliseconds elapsed on the given page.

 ## Back buttons